RenoldThomas/freeCodeCamp/README.md

 The repository is organized into two main sections:

-### CoursesProjects/
+### CoursesCertificationProjects/
-Contains completed certification projects required for freeCodeCamp certificates.
+Contains completed certification projects required for each freeCodeCamp certificates.

 ### Practice/
 Contains practice exercises, learning implementations, and experimental code developed while working through the curricula.